giofn/IBM_DataScience_Capstone/README.md

 # IBM_DataScience_Capstone
-Final project of the IBM Data Science Professional Certificate
+Final project of the IBM Data Science Professional Certificate <br/>
+The project aims at determing whether the Falcon 9 first stage will land successfully.